jian6538/risc-v-from-zero-to-one-/README.md

 next we will have a module for register file which store data for cpu to process total of 32 register with 32bit, for common architeture the register file is 2 read port and 1 write port

+later on , we need to create a module for the memory , which store all the address and data in a computer , its work is to load which is load a word from memory to the register , and store which is store the information from the register to the memory.

+later on , we need to build a control module which is like a brain of computer to control all the signal and how does it flow.

+the datapath is a diagram of how each of the module flow from one module to another module.